sysbiolux/scFASTCORMICS/RunningExample_Keratinocytes2024/README.md

 call_scFASTCORMICS_mediumTS: Generates medium constraint Metabolic Multi-Cell Population Model

 driverAnalysisMP_TS: Generates some model stats and performs basic analysis of exchanged metabolites.
+For this a combined weighted biomass is optimized:

+Sum of all clusters: Cells(i)/TotaCells * biomass(i) -> max